Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 VIII.
 IT Security

-College Computing technology that is suspected or determined to a) violate
+incidents generally defined as: 1) any event involving OCC information technology or systems that is suspected or determined to a) violate

 applicable state or federal law or regulation; b) be harmful to the security or

-Networks; or d) cause unexpected disruption to Onondaga Community College
+networks; or d) cause unexpected disruption to OCC

 connection with academic, disciplinary, or administrative investigations.
 An IT

 - IT Security Incidents.
-The IT Security Incident response procedures are
+IT security incident response procedures are

 including information resources, from future unauthorized access, use or